-Actinidic archaea has been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
+Actinidic archaea has also been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
 Actinidic archaea use cholesterol as a carbon and energy source.
 Archaeal cholesterol catabolism mediated by archaeal cholesterol oxidase can produce cholesterol ring oxidation to generate pyruvate.
 Pyruvate is converted to glutamate by the enzyme serum glutamate pyruvate transaminase.
 The glutamate gets acted upon by glutamate dehydrogenase to generate ammonia.
 Archaeal urease can act upon urea generating ammonia and thiocyanate.
-Ammonia and thiocyanate serves the purpose of cellular and neuro-immunoendocrine regulation.
+Ammonia and thiocyanate serves the purpose of cellular and neuroimmune endocrine regulation.
+The archaea are ammonia oxidizing and can use ammonia for their energetics.
 The archaeal urease activity related ammonia and thiocyanate synthesis as well as cholesterol oxidase activity generating pyruvate and ammonia was studied in schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.